mariorys/Illumio2ZPA/README.md

             IPLCleanUpName remove fqdns from inside applications to not overflow ZPA, mainly for devices that are not used to connect to remotely anyway ["laptop%","desktop%"]
             IPLCleanUpNameRegex regex to remove fqdns from inside applications to not overflow ZPA, mainly for devices that are not used to connect to remotely anyway ":["^[0-9]+.domain.local"]

-the dns_config.json file is automatically generated on first launch as it holds the password of a service user that is required to access authenticated LDAP.
+ dns_config.json file is automatically generated on first launch as it holds the password of a service user that is required to access authenticated LDAP.